Background Noise, Volume 4: gilf!

 Brooklyn artist gilf! has frequently caught my eye.
-I’ve seen her work in some group shows on the Lower East Side, and she participated alongside Ron English & Hanksy in “The Art of Comedy”, where the 3 artist did pieces in NoLita in 2012 to coincide with the New York Comedy Festival.
+I’ve seen her work in some group shows on the Lower East Side, and she participated alongside Ron English & Hanksy in “The Art of Comedy”, where the 3 artists did pieces in NoLita in 2012 to coincide with the New York Comedy Festival.
 The above piece, featuring a genetically-modified Colonel Sanders with six wings, was one of her more memorable pieces from “The Art of Comedy”.
-Like most of her work, this piece had a bit social commentary to it.
+Like most of her work, this piece had a bit of social commentary to it.
 In addition to it being humorous, and fitting right in alongside the parody that Hanksy was doing (more on him in a future podcast), it still addressed the unnatural modification of the fast food that people worldwide consume on a daily basis, something that needs more awareness.
 She modified an iconic image to make people laugh, but also think.

-According to gilf!, her goal is to create art that provokes thoughtfulness and motivates a change of the zeitgeist.
+According to gilf!, her goal is to create art that provokes thoughtfulness and motivates a change in the zeitgeist.
 A portion of each sale of her artwork is donated to a charity specific to that image, when applicable.
 After the Fukushima disaster, she put up stencils of a young Japanese girl with a face mask on and a number below it that you could text to donate $10 to the Red Cross to help victims.

 gilf! took great joy in compiling this mix, as, like many other artists, music is a big part of her life.